A Weekend in Canterbury & Whitstable – Tips from a Local

 The Beaney House of Art and Knowledge.

-It’s also opposite my favourite historic building in Canterbury – The Beaney House of Art and Knowledge.
-Canterbury’s museum, art gallery, library and visitor information centre which is definitely worth a look.
+ABode is opposite my favourite historic building in Canterbury – The Beaney House of Art and Knowledge which is also Canterbury’s museum, art gallery, library and visitor information centre, which is definitely worth a look.

 Another option is Canterbury Cathedral Lodge which offers comfortable and tasteful rooms with the refectory restaurant and terrace in the private and peaceful grounds of the famous Cathedral itself.